2021 CIS Games: Development and preparation

 The Games were officially introduced on 27 June 2019, after an initiative of the Ministry of Sport of Russia was passed to the President of Russia Vladimir Putin, who accepted it.
 Initially, the Games were due to take place from 20 to 27 September 2020, but they were finally postponed to next year after a series of postponements due to complications caused by the COVID-19 pandemic.

 According to Business Online, in 2020 the Games' expenses would have been around 500 million rubles, 80% of which would have been covered by the Federal Center.

 On 12 July 2021, in an online meeting of leaders of sport ministries it was announced, that around 2,000 athletes, for the most part aged between 14 and 23, and 600 officials will participate at the Games.
 Overall, 184 set of medals will be awarded and 11 venues will be used, with the main venue being the Universiade Village, which was used during the 2013 Summer Universiade.
 On 28 July 2021, Rustam Minnikhanov, President of Tatarstan, headed a session of the Republican Organization Committee.
 There it was announced, that about 1,500 athletes will participate.

 According to a session on 6 August 2021, every participating team should include one COVID specialist.

 Festivals and forums

 A cultural festival took place in the Village.
 For the participants there was a "launch zone", which included photo locations, master classes, relax zones and multimedia zones, ending in concerts in the evening.
 Besides, a sports forum called "Russia – Country of Sports" took place during the Games.

 The Games

 Ceremony

 The opening ceremony took place in the Universiade Village, which was also used as a housing complex for the participants.

 Sports

-There were a total of 15 sport events.
+There was a total of 15 sport events.
 Junior (under 23) athletes participated in most events, except for Muay Thai (men and women), futsal (only men) and kurash (men and girls).